nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-The task will be marked as completed and the second square bracket will contain a 'X'.
+The first task will be marked as completed and the second square bracket will contain a 'X'.

 ```
 YAYYYY Good Job!!!